ndench/ndench.github.io/links.md

 * How to write better tests and avoid [software testing anti-patterns](http://blog.codepipes.com/testing/software-testing-antipatterns.html).

 * Examples of implementing common [design patterns in PHP](https://github.com/domnikl/DesignPatternsPHP).

+* A curated collection of project-based programming tutorials: [Build your own X](https://github.com/danistefanovic/build-your-own-x)

+* A discussion about how object-oriented and functional programming can, and [should be used together](http://blog.cleancoder.com/uncle-bob/2018/04/13/FPvsOO.html).

+* A great way of [combating legacy code by copy pasting a lot](https://matthiasnoback.nl/2018/04/combing-legacy-code-string-by-string/), allowing you to remove the original abstractions and come up with better ones.

 # Programming tools